MZoxx/qRwa-proposal/README.md

 The contract manages two distinct categories of assets:
 * **Native Governance Asset (QMINE):** Identified by `Asset Name: QMINE or 297666170193` and a specific issuer ID.
 This token dictates voting power and dividend claims.
 * **General Treasury Assets:** A generic `HashMap` implementation stores balances for arbitrary Qubic assets (shares of other SCs, IPO tokens, etc.) that have been deposited into the contract.
+* **Counting Logic: ALL QMINE that are managed by any SC: they move their asset around, but try to keep the balance unchanged.

 #### 2.2 Revenue Streams & "Splitter" Logic
 The contract distinguishes revenue based on its source to apply different fee models: